Crisp-Unimib/ContrXT/README.md

 For example, we assessed the presence of a correlation between _Add/Del_ and the change in performance of the classifiers in terms of F1-score on _20newsgroup_.
 To this end, we computed the Spearman's \rho between the _Add_ of every class and its change in f1-score between the two classifiers.
 The correlation values are not significant, p=0.91$, ro=-0.11 for the _Add_ and p=0.65, ro=-0.04 for _Del_ indicator.
 This confirms that Add/Del are not related to the f1-score of the a trained model.
 Instead, they estimate its behaviour change handling new data, considering which rules have been added or deleted with respect to the past.

-## Limitation
-At the moment, we support explaining predictions for text classifiers only, but we are working to extend it to deal with tabular data as well.

 ## Installation

 In order to install ContrXT, clone this repository and then run: